howidia/tech_assessment_FDE/REPORT.md

 ### Key Findings
 * **Gold Standard Bias:** The LLM-as-a-Judge tends to penalize answers that are correct but phrased differently than the Golden Answer.
 Future evaluations should use semantic similarity embeddings rather than pure LLM grading.
 * **Contextual Limits:** The current agent struggles to "go above and beyond" (e.g., adding unrequested but helpful context) without explicit instruction.
 This suggests a need for a dedicated "Enrichment Agent."
 * **Prompt Efficacy:** The single most effective optimization was **Business Logic Injection**.
-Explicitly defining "Risk" in the prompt moved accuracy on those queries from ~40% (hallucinated definitions) to 100%.
+Explicitly defining "Risk" in the prompt improved accuracy on those queries.

 ### Trade-offs
 * **Latency vs. Reliability:** The Supervisor-Worker pattern introduces a "thinking" step, doubling the token cost and latency compared to a single agent.
 I accepted this trade-off to prioritize **Safety** and **Accuracy**, which are non-negotiable in enterprise finance/sales settings.